 After spending years on the road (1000 shows in every state in the lower 48), the 4 members of GOODING have learned that ironic detachment won’t get a crowd on its feet or more drinks poured at the bar.
 This band plays honest, fearless, rock and roll, the kind that’s not afraid to feature tender melodies one minute and then huge beats and fiery guitar solos the next.
-Although the band currently calls Los Angeles home, it is the vast expanse of the plains that is in their blood and in their music.
+The band currently calls Nashville home, it is the vast expanse of the plains that is in their blood and in their music.

 GOODING have been supported for years by a strong and loyal following through the United States.
 Initially cutting their teeth on I35 through Nebraska, Kansas, and Oklahoma, they are now an annual must-see for anyone who wants to get their moneys worth from a live show.
 Through constant touring and honest interaction with their fans, music on CSI, Criminal Minds, Stephen Colbert, The Daily Show, DVDs of Iron Man 2 and Walk the Line, the band is building a long-standing career brick by brick.